zaiisao/Documentation/en/Agora Platform/sdk_behaviors .md

 title: SDK Behavior when a User Drops Offline or a Process Gets Kill
 description:
 platform: All Platforms
-updatedAt: Tue Dec 25 2018 18:30:47 GMT+0000 (UTC)
+updatedAt: Tue Dec 25 2018 18:30:51 GMT+0000 (UTC)
 ---
 # SDK Behavior when a User Drops Offline or a Process Gets Kill
 ### Does the Agora SDK reconnect when a user drops offline or a process gets killed?

 #### User Drops Offline

-User A and User B are in the same channel and User A loses network connection:
+User A and user B are in the same channel and user A loses network connection:

 1. User A loses connection with the server (no data is received from the server within four seconds):
     -   Android, Windows, or Linux: User A receives the `onConnectionInterrupted` callback.